-And you can search by address and review any complaints, violations and information from there.
+And you can search by address and review any complaints, violations, and information from there.

-I recommend to discount non conforming units in the city of Los Angeles to no value.
+I discount non-conforming units to no value.